kbmcconnell/PersonalPrivacyGuide/README.md

 - [Kanary](https://www.kanary.com/)
 - [Optery](https://www.optery.com/)

-### IoT and Smart Devices
-If a device doesn't *need* to be connected to the internet or to an app on your phone to function, then don't do it.
-Toothbrushes really, really don't need bluetooth connectivity.

 # Web Browsing
 Your ISP (internet service provider), phone apps, cellular provider, web browser, and websites all see some amount of information about you when you use their services.